Why can coping with a chronic illness be so difficult?

 The most important step you can take is to seek help as soon as you feel less able to cope.
 Taking action early will enable you to understand and deal with the many effects of a chronic illness.
 Learning to manage stress will help you to maintain a positive physical, emotional, and spiritual outlook on life.

-A mental health care provider can design a treatment plan to meet your specific needs.
+A mental health provider can design a treatment plan to meet your specific needs.
 These strategies can help you regain a sense of control and improve your quality of life—something everyone deserves.
 If you are suffering from depression, your doctor may prescribe medications to help regulate your mood and make you feel better.

 What kind of help is available for someone with a chronic illness?